sealionsoftware/bali/docs/tutorial/operations.md

 ### Operations

-An operation is an expression composed of a target object and a symbol (the "operator") that runs a method of the target and yeilds a result.
-In this respect they are like an invocation, except the use of a symbol as a name makes them more concise, so they are usually used for very frequently called methods.
+An operation is an expression composed of a target object and a symbol (the "operator") that runs a method of the target and yields a result.
+In this respect they are like a method call, except the use of a symbol as a name makes them more concise, so they are usually used for very frequently called methods.

 #### Unary Operators